ihavenonickname/Probabilistic-Matrix-Inspection/README.md

     $ python matrix-inspection.py

-It will compute the example provided in the article.
+It will compute the example provided in the paper.

 ## Credits

-[Original article](http://www.ijcai.org/Proceedings/16/Papers/053.pdf) by Hooyeon Lee and Ashish Goel.
+[Original paper](http://www.ijcai.org/Proceedings/16/Papers/053.pdf) by Hooyeon Lee and Ashish Goel.

 Implementation by Gabriel Blank Stift Mousquer.